Civil and Environmental Engineering

 Minor in Water Sustainability

 Assuring safe and sustainable water supplies is one of the world’s most pressing challenges.
 Understanding the design and implementation of water systems and related infrastructure requires diverse knowledge within the water resources field but that knowledge also crosses into numerous engineering disciplines.
-Students that are pursuing careers in the mining industry, energy industry, manufacturing industry, chemical processing industry, and public policy sector can bolster their credentials with this minor.
+Students who are pursuing careers in the mining industry, energy industry, manufacturing industry, chemical processing industry, and public policy sector can bolster their credentials with this minor.
 The Water Sustainability minor has been developed to expose students to the relevant subfields of water and environmental systems, including water chemistry, fluid mechanics, water resources and hydrology, fate and transport of chemicals in the environment, site remediation, and onsite water reclamation and reuse.

 Students are encouraged to explore other courses relevant to this minor and propose their own plan of study that would support the Water Sustainability minor.
-For pre-approval on potential course substitutions to fulfill this minor, please contact the Undergraduate Program Manager for Civil/Environmental Engineering.
+For preapproval on potential course substitutions to fulfill this minor, please contact the undergraduate program manager for Civil/Environmental Engineering.

-Six courses (18.0 credits) are required for this minor.
+Six courses (18 credits) are required for this minor.

 Required Courses12.0